 It is a hereditary condition.
-This means that it is passed from mother to child at the time of conception.
+This means that it is passed from mother to child at conception.

 The word hemophilia derives from two Greek words: haima, which means blood, and philia, which means affection.

-The blood of a person with hemophilia does not clot normally, as it does in a healthy person.
+The blood of a person with hemophilia does not clot generally as it does in a healthy person.